Meet our training team and sustainability experts

 Training and Communications Officer

-Tom provides customer support across our whole training programme.
+Tom provides administrative support for our training programme.
 Responding to customer queries, booking enquiries and providing technical support to both clients and the training team.

 Outside of work Tom has been a Town Councillor in Monmouthshire for over 15 years and during this time he has been Mayor of Chepstow for three consecutive years and more recently the Mayor of Monmouth where he has championed sustainable and environmental projects for Monmouth Town Council.